Commonly referred to as string.

 Although these bright colored and crunchy legumes are available at your local market throughout the year.

-They're in season from summer through early fall when they are at their best and the least expensive.
+They're in season from summer through early fall when they're at their best and the least expensive.

 They're picked while still immature and the inner bean is just beginning to form.